margaretmf/margaretmf.github.io/creativewriting.md

 Every day's a new day to feel the earth move. <br>

 It's a new day for the green grass to grow. <br>
-Where the grass is so green is where I long to go. <br>
+Where the grass fields are so wide is where I long to go. <br>

 I love to run and skip outside and feel a rebirth. <br>
 Every day's a new day to love this green earth. <br>